abrasive/shairport/CAR INSTALL.md

 # systemctl disable hostapd
 # systemctl disable isc-dhcp-server
 ```

+* Configure DHCP server in the following three steps.

-Now, allow `wlan0` to be configurred with a static IP number by first removing it from the control of the `dhcpcp` service.
+First, allow `wlan0` to be configured with a static IP number by first removing it from the control of the `dhcpcp` service.
 Edit `/etc/dhcpcp.conf` and insert the following line at the start:

 ```
 denyinterfaces wlan0
 ```

-* Configure DHCP server in the follwing two steps.
-First,  replace the contents of `/etc/dhcp/dhcpd.conf` with this:
+Second,  replace the contents of `/etc/dhcp/dhcpd.conf` with this:

 ```
 subnet 10.0.10.0 netmask 255.255.255.0 {